 Recent support and field visits

-Over the course of 2015, Ger has spoken on behalf of UNHCR at numerous events across the world, including the Social Good Summit in New York, the Tokyo Film Festival, UNHCR’s Nansen Refugee Awards, TEDXPlaceDesNations and at the Annual Tripartite Consultations on Resettlement in Geneva.
+Over the course of 2015, Ger spoke on behalf of UNHCR at numerous events across the world, including the Social Good Summit in New York, the Tokyo Film Festival, UNHCR’s Nansen Refugee Awards, TEDXPlaceDesNations and at the Annual Tripartite Consultations on Resettlement in Geneva.
 He has also met with high-level diplomats and government officials in several countries to advocate on behalf of refugees.

 Related news and stories